 I don’t see any problems for the company.
 These are rather societal problems.
 With all of this automation we might have to think about a basic income at some point.

 When asked if there were any discussions about these issues within their company, he said there were not.
 Rather, he suggested these discussions would, ‘only start when people can't afford our cars anymore’.
 However, there is still no empirical evidence for technological unemployment, at least in the German labour market.
 What can be proven empirically are drastic changes in working conditions, especially with respect to the intensification of work and further employee polarisation in terms of qualifications (Butollo et al., 2017).
 Thus, while the idea of a universal basic income has been put forward mostly from the side of employers, employees and unions may instead demand a reduction in working hours to counterbalance the digital intensification of work.

-On this front, future research might direct its attention to the relation between smart factory automation and class composition, and the growing political movements for a universal basic income and/or a reduction in working hours.
+On this front, future research might direct its attention to the relation between smart factory automation and the reduction or elimination of working hours, the effects of changes in employment on class composition and the growing political movement for a universal basic income.
 Finally, while this article has presented a preliminary examination of the cybernetisation of production, this is only a recent development that has been preceded historically by the digitalisation of the circulation and consumption sphere as the other two ‘moments of capital’ (Fuchs, 2013; Manzerolle and Kjøsen, 2012).
-Further research into the cybernetisation of these other ‘moments of capital’ could yield critical insight into the relation of the total movement of big data to the total movement of capital in what has been referred to as the formation of a globally interconnected ‘cybernetic capitalism’ (Diab, 2017; Dyer-Witheford, 2015; Schaupp, 2017b).
+Further research into the cybernetisation of these other ‘moments of capital’ could yield critical insight into conceptualising the motion of the circuits of capital in relation to the motion of the circuits of big data, or the formation that has been referred to as a globally-interconnected ‘cybernetic capitalism’ (Diab, 2017; Dyer-Witheford, 2015; Schaupp, 2017b).